authzed/spicedb/docs/spicedb.md

 Each batch logs its cursor, so an interrupted run can be resumed with --resume-cursor taken straight from the log.

+Unlike the serving path, batches wait indefinitely for a CockroachDB write connection rather than failing fast after the 30ms admission-control default;
+pass --write-conn-acquisition-timeout explicitly to bound the wait.

 Example:

   spicedb datastore delete-relationships \